 - Keep your eyes (comfortably) open - It's perfectly fine to blink.
 But if you're drowsy or your eyes are partially closed, it may be hard for the cameras to get a good view

-- Don't wear your glasses - Magic Leap One isn't designed to fit around glasses, so they may block the eye cameras or keep you from achieving a good fit.
-Try wearing contact lenses instead.
-If you'd like corrective lenses to use with your device, Prescription Inserts will soon be available as an accessory
+- Don't wear your glasses - Don't wear your glasses - Magic Leap isn't designed to fit around glasses, so they may block the eye cameras or keep you from achieving a good fit.
+Try wearing contact lenses instead or purchase Prescription Inserts here.

 If calibration is unsuccessful